Home | What's New | Ragtime Sources

 Source: Photocopy from Center for Popular Music [top]

-Under the Southern Moon Two-Step Sheet Music Cover
+Under the Southern Moon Two-Step

 Johnson, Charles L. Under the Southern Moon Two-Step.
 Kansas City, MO.
-Charles L. Johnson, 1910.
+Charles L Johnson, 1910.

 [view sheet music]